austinPatel/DiwaliSaleCampaign/README.md

     "products":[10, 20, 30, 40, 50, 60]
 }

+<h3>Rule - 2 </h3>
-Rule 2 - Customers can buy one product and get another product for free as long as the price of the free product is less than the price of the first product
+<p>Customers can buy one product and get another product for free as long as the price of the free product is less than the price of the first product.</p>

-Request Payload - Input
+<h4>Request Payload - Input</h4>

 {
     "products":[10, 20, 30, 40, 40, 50, 60, 60]
 }

+<h3>Rule - 3 </h3>
-Rule 3 - Customers can buy two products and get two products for free as long as the price of the free product is less than the price of the first product
+<p>Customers can buy two products and get two products for free as long as the price of the free product is less than the price of the first product</p>

 Request Payload - Input
 {